-It was my 8th grade English teacher (lets call her Mrs. Bunting) that made the biggest impact on my life.
-The first day of class, this little thin lady entered the room and started a thirty-minute lecture on how we were all young adults and she insisted we conduct ourselves in that manner.
-She explained her grading system, her expectations and requirements.
-Then she reached into a drawer and pulled out a book, sat down and began reading to us.
+It was my 8th grade English teacher (let's call her Mrs. Bunting) that made the biggest impact on my life.
+On the first day of class, this little thin lady entered the room and started a thirty-minute lecture on how we were all young adults and she insisted we conduct ourselves in that manner.
+She explained her grading system, her expectations, and requirements.
+Then she reached into a drawer and pulled out a book, sat down, and began reading to us.
 I remember thinking, “whaaaat”.
 She just said we were young adults and she’s reading to us like we were kids.
 Did she know my mom stopped reading to me when I was 7?
 But the book she chose was interesting, and I began to love the reading times.
 I wasn’t the only one.
 Everyone seemed to hate to have her reach for the bookmark, which meant she was stopping.
 It was that reading time that instilled a love for literature that is still with me today.
 As a matter of fact, remembering Mrs. Bunting, I read to my children all the way through high school.
 It didn’t matter that they could read themselves.
 It was more about the time together and the way it made books come to life to hear them out loud.
 My children still talk about our reading times together.

-I had a bit of a vision problem that made reading a chore for me so without the year Mrs. Bunting read to us I may not have fallen in love with books.
+I had a bit of a vision problem that made reading a chore so without the year Mrs. Bunting read to us I may not have fallen in love with books.
 But that’s not the only thing she gave me.

 I loved seeing Mrs. Bunting drive by my home on the way to the school.
 My sisters and I called her little blue Honda car the "bird mobile" partly because it was so small and she was so small.
 Also, we had never seen one before.
 Those were the days of the big luxury and mid-size cars as the norm.
 Hers was the first Honda we had ever laid eyes on.

 At the end of each week, Mrs. Bunting would have us put away our English books and pull out watercolor paper and paint.
 Mrs. Bunting probably purchased the paper and paint herself, as the poor rural school probably did not have an art budget.
 It was my favorite time; Friday afternoon, time to paint.
-Painting was a special time for me; I could be myself there, in the “art zone” where beautiful things and colors reside.
-In that place there is only peace and sparkling beauty.
+The painting was a special time for me; I could be myself there, in the “art zone” where beautiful things and colors reside.
+In that place, there is only peace and sparkling beauty.
 A wonderful place.
 Mrs. Bunting gave no instruction, no art rules or directions.
 We just painted whatever we wanted.

 Each week a few of the best pieces were displayed on the bulletin board.
-Naturally there wasn’t room for 34 pieces, so some got up and some did not.
+Naturally, there wasn’t room for 34 pieces, so some got up and some did not.
 Everyone had a piece displayed at least once during the year.
 The fact that my pieces were displayed a couple of times during the year didn’t really excite me much.
 She was being nice and diplomatic, right?
 She’s a teacher.
 That’s what they do.
 After all, didn’t Mrs. Jackson already say I wasn’t an artist?